JR2909/virtual_cocktailbar/README.md

 # Virtual Cocktailbar

+## requirements.txt
+Textfile, that shows the needed packages and their versions on the developed device.
+Other versions may be compatible to.

 ## app.py
 Script, that works as the backbone of the website.
 The script imports the packages requests, from the package flask the elements Flask, render_template, request and from the package flask-sqlalchemy the class SQLAlchemy.
 The scipt creates the object app, an instance of Flask and after a few configurations the object db, an instance of SQLAlchemy.
 Then the class Cocktail is defined, inheriting the features of db.model.
 After that the following functions are defined.
 If the script is run, a database is created and the app will run on 127.0.0.1:5000